kadakadak/MacWindowTamer/README.md

+**Note: This plugin may no longer be needed soon**
+If Autodesk has fixed this issue on their side, you should probably disable this plugin

 The aim of this Add-In is to improve how Fusion's various browser and tool windows behave on the Mac.
 It does this by establishing parent/child relationships between windows so MacOS's Window Server can keep them correctly ordered or corralled in the correct Space.

 **To Install:**